 If a premium etc. is payable in instalments, it is normally still taxable as if it had been paid in one lump sum.
 However, the recipient may claim to pay the tax by instalments if HMRC is satisfied that undue hardship would be suffered otherwise.

-In most cases, HMRC has delegated its power to permit instalment payments to Inspectors.
-However you have to submit claims to CTIAA (Technical) in two types of cases:
+In most cases, HMRC has delegated its power to permit instalment payments to Officers.
+However you have to submit claims to BAI in two types of cases:

 “In considering whether undue hardship would arise, the Revenue would look primarily to the question whether the vendor or disposer could reasonably be expected to pay the tax on the full amount immediately, in the light of the resources made available by the particular transaction involved.
 Regard would not normally be paid to the other resources of the taxpayer if it could be shown that the instalment arrangement was in the circumstances, and apart from any tax considerations, a normal commercial arrangement and reflected a genuine deferment of the enjoyment of the consideration.
 The Revenue practice would, of course, be kept under review, in the light of its effect on actual cases arising”.
 (Parliamentary Debates, House of Commons, 22 June 1972, Official Report, Standing Committee E, Cols.
 1358-1359.)

 Where payment of tax by instalments is agreed, interest is only payable on the instalments of tax if such instalments are paid late.

 If you agree instalment arrangements, you will also have to agree how the instalments will be shown on the tax return and how they will be included in the self-assessment.